SS Raffaello: Design and construction

 The Italian Line planned the ships as true ocean liners, divided into three classes.
 Oddly even for a liner, all cabins below A-deck were windowless, but on the technical side the ships were among the most advanced of their time.
 They featured retractable stabiliser wings, highly modernised engineering panels, and many other advantages.
 The funnels, in particular, were especially designed to keep smoke and soot from the rear decks.
 The funnel design proved to be highly effective, and it is a testament to their design that most funnels in modern passenger ships are built along similar principles.

-The new ships' interiors were in the Art Deco style so often associated with liners.
 Raffaellos interiors were designed by architects such as Michele and Giancarlo Busiri Vici, who had not worked on liner interiors before.
 As a result, Raffaello gained highly futuristic, more distinctive, but more sterile interiors than the Michelangelo.
 Despite being planned as identical ships, Raffaello was 0.7 m shorter, 0.40 m wider, and approximately 22 tons larger than the Michelangelo.